Updated: May 23

-I am part of a problem of forgetting, and hiding, our problematic experiences of anxiety.
-As if remembering, and communicating, our problematic anxiety rendered us socially toxic.
-This absence is a significant problem because what cannot be remembered tends to be repeated.
-So in this blog I will remember, and communicate, some of my struggles with anxiety.
+I am part of the problem of forgetting our problematic experiences of anxiety.
+As if remembering our problematic anxiety made it more likely to be repeated.
+In fact, as Freud identified, what cannot be remembered is actually more likely to be repeated.
+So in this blog I will remember some of my struggles with anxiety.
 Creating new more helpful memories of my anxious experiences.
-My feelings while writing this blog included embarrassment, nausea, guilt and shame.
-Before relief at sharing my experience and creating a new memory.
-I will begin with remembering my childhood anxiety.
+My feelings while writing this blog included anxiety, embarrassment, guilt and shame.
+Clear signs I need a new memory.
+I begin this process by remembering my childhood anxiety.

 My childhood, and early adulthood, were often dominated by fear.
 A fear that I, or that those I loved, would come to harm.
 An overbearing sense of responsibility for my own, and other people's, well being.
 Dreaming of being crushed by huge uncontrollable objects.
 So at times I would feel paralysed by anxiety.
 Paradoxically fearing both joining in, by attaching to other people, and of missing out, by being left alone.
 Nowhere felt safe enough.

 I found myself avoiding difficult conversations, standing up for myself, learning sign language, saying what I needed and protecting others from harm.
 Not doing the things I knew to be right.
 Feeling too sacred to do them.
 This, unsurprisingly, led to feelings of guilt and shame.
 The beginnings of a depression I have described in another blog.